fu-cs-121/omnico-p1/readme.md

+# Data Analysis Simulation Assignment

 {{user.first_name }}, it's your first day at OmniCo and you open your email to see the following message:

 <div style="display: flex; flex-direction: column; border: 1px solid #ddd; font-size: 16px; font-family: sans-serif; line-height: 1.2em; box-shadow: rgba(0, 0, 0, 0) 0px 0px 0px 0px, rgba(0, 0, 0, 0) 0px 0px 0px 0px, rgba(0, 0, 0, 0.1) 0px 1px 3px 0px, rgba(0, 0, 0, 0.06) 0px 1px 2px 0px;">
 <div style="border-bottom: 1px solid #ddd; width: 100%; padding: 10px 20px; color: #666;">From: Sophia Lewis (sophia.lewis@omni.co)</div>
-<div style="border-bottom: 1px solid #ddd; width: 100%; padding: 10px 20px; color: #666;">Subject: Unlocking Insights in Euphoria's User Engagement Data</div>
+<div style="border-bottom: 1px solid #ddd; width: 100%; padding: 10px 20px; color: #666;">Subject: Analyzing Euphoria's User Engagement Data</div>
 <div style="padding:20px 40px;">
 Dear {{user.first_name}},

-I trust you're thriving within the limitless realms we're crafting here at OmniCo.
+Welcome to your first day at OmniCo!
+I hope you're settling in well.

-We've been making some exciting strides with our social VR platform, **Euphoria**, aiming to elevate user experiences to unprecedented levels.
-Recently, we've implemented three distinct content feed algorithms to see how they influence user engagement and overall mood:
+I have an important task for you regarding our social VR platform, **Euphoria**.
+We've recently implemented three different content feed algorithms to see how they affect user engagement and mood:

-- **JoyStream**: Curates content to amplify positivity and happiness.
+- **JoyStream**: Focuses on positive and uplifting content
-- **SerenityFlow**: Focuses on providing calming and peaceful experiences.
+- **SerenityFlow**: Delivers calming and peaceful experiences
-- **DeepPulse**: Delves into a broader spectrum of emotions to deepen user interaction.
+- **DeepPulse**: Presents a wider range of emotional content

-We've gathered a wealth of data since their deployment, and some of the patterns emerging—especially with **DeepPulse**—are quite intriguing.
-It appears to influence users' moods in unexpected ways, offering us a unique opportunity to understand and perhaps even guide user experiences more effectively.

-I've set up a secure repository for you on OmniGit, our internal collaboration platform.
-You can access it using the secure link below.
-The dataset includes user session logs, engagement metrics, mood ratings, and other relevant information.

-As you explore this data, feel free to consult the **OmniCodex**, our internal guide filled with programming patterns and best practices.
-It should serve as a helpful companion on your analytical journey.

-We're eager to hear your insights.
-Sometimes, the most subtle data points can illuminate paths we hadn't considered before.
-Your fresh perspective might just be the key to unlocking new dimensions of user engagement.
+We've collected data from user sessions with each algorithm, and I'd like you to analyze this information to help us understand which algorithm is performing best.

+I've added a data file called `euphoria_data.csv` to your repository.
+It contains information about each user session, including which algorithm was used, how long the session lasted, and the user's happiness rating after the session.

+Please analyze this data and prepare a report with your findings.
+We're particularly interested in which algorithm produces the highest happiness ratings and which one keeps users engaged for the longest time.

-Looking forward to your findings.
+Looking forward to your insights!

-Warm regards,
+Best regards,

 Sophia Lewis
 Lead Research Analyst
 OmniVerse Division, OmniCo

 <div style="font-size: 11px; color: #666">
 CONFIDENTIALITY NOTICE: This message contains proprietary information of OmniCo and is protected by the OmniCo Cybernetic Legal AI (CLAIR) system.
-Unauthorized use or disclosure is strictly prohibited and may result in immediate action, including significant penalties.
-By proceeding, you acknowledge and agree to these terms across all timelines.
-Remember, at OmniCo, we’re not just shaping the future—we own it.
+Unauthorized use or disclosure is strictly prohibited.
 </div>

 </div>